adamsardar/stoneTrees/README.md

 [45] 96 --1797 573--1797 96 --1720 543--962  501--1619 675--1879
 ```

-If the user is interested in collecting sub-optimal solutions, then a difference constructor is used that allows one to specicy the solution tolerence that is acceptable.
-Notice here that there are three stages: build the object (`subOptimalSteinerProblem$new()`), identify solutions (`lymphoma_multiMWCS$identifyMultipleSteinerSolutions()`) and finally extract solutions from the pool as graphs (`lymphoma_multiMWCS$getSolutionPoolGraphs()`).
+If the user is interested in collecting sub-optimal solutions, then a different constructor is used that allows one to specify the solution tolerence parameter.
+Notice here that there are three stages: build the object (`subOptimalSteinerProblem$new()`), identify solutions and add them to the pool of distinct solutions (`lymphoma_multiMWCS$identifyMultipleSteinerSolutions()`) and finally extract solutions from the pool as graphs (`lymphoma_multiMWCS$getSolutionPoolGraphs()`).

 ```
 > lymphoma_multiMWCS <- subOptimalSteinerProblem$new(lymphomaGraph, solutionTolerance = 1)